ramqa211-1/InfraProject/README.md

 - `FirstTaskTest.java` - contains tests related to the first task.
 - `SecondTaskTest.java` - contains tests for the second task.

-to generate a report after running a test open in cmd the project folder and enter this command:
+## To generate a report after running a test open in cmd the project folder and enter this command:

-allure serve
+**allure serve**s